-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing military divorce and issues related to service member’s benefits.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing military divorce and issues related to service member’s benefits.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Military Benefits Eligibility

 Your military benefits eligibility can vary depending on the number of years you were married and the amount of time the service member was enrolled in military service.